WPI-APA-Lab/GroundSeg-Evaluation-SemanticKITTI/README.md

 We utilized the SemanticKITTI as an example to evaluate the performance of ground segmentation (Remove).
 The dataset and directory setup can be referred to [here](http://www.semantic-kitti.org/dataset.html).

+# How to run the code

+We will release the code after the paper's publication.

 # Metrics

 ## Range Image